-- 7. To receive prior to Administrative Resolution, an investigative report that fairly summarizes the relevant evidence in an electronic format or hard copy for their review and written response. - 8.
-To have an opportunity to present a list of potential witnesses and provide evidence to the Investigator. - 9.
-To have Complaints heard in substantial accordance with these procedures. - 10.
-To receive written notice of any delay of the process or limited extension of time frames. - 11.
-To be informed of the finding, rationale, sanctions and remedial actions. - 12.
-To report the matter to law enforcement (if applicable) and to have assistance in making that report. - 13.
-To have an opportunity to appeal a summary determination ending the process, and appeal the determination of a decision-maker. - 14.
-When the Complainant is not the reporting Party, the Complainant has full rights to participate in any Equity Resolution Process under this policy. - 15.
-Additional Rights for Students as a Party: - 1.
-To request reasonable housing, living and other accommodations and remedies consistent with Section 600.050.I. - 2.
+- To request reasonable housing, living and other accommodations and remedies consistent with Section 600.050.I. - 2.
 To receive amnesty for minor student misconduct that is ancillary to the incident, at the discretion of the Equity Officer. - 12.
 Role of Equity Support Persons.
 Each Complainant and Respondent is allowed to have one Equity Support Person of their choice present with them for all Equity Resolution Process interviews, meetings and proceedings.
 The Parties may select whomever they wish to serve as their Equity Support Person, including an attorney.
-An Equity Support Person is not required and any Party may elect to proceed without an Equity Support Person. - If Complainant is a student, they may request that the Equity Officer assign an Equity Support Person to provide support throughout the Equity Resolution Process.
+An Equity Support Person is not required and any Party may elect to proceed without an Equity Support Person.
+If Complainant is a student, they may request that the Equity Officer assign an Equity Support Person to provide support throughout the Equity Resolution Process.
 University Equity Support Person(s) are administrators, faculty, or staff at the University trained on the Equity Resolution Process.
 The Complainant may not require that the assigned Equity Support Person have specific qualifications such as being an attorney.
-An Equity Support Person cannot be called upon as a witness by a Party in a hearing to testify about matters learned while that individual was acting in their capacity as an Equity Support Person. - 13.
+An Equity Support Person cannot be called upon as a witness by a Party in a hearing to testify about matters learned while that individual was acting in - 13.
 Investigation.
-Upon the initiation of a formal investigation, the Equity Officer will promptly appoint a trained Investigator or a team of trained Investigators to investigate the Complaint. - The burden of proof and the burden of gathering evidence sufficient to reach a determination regarding responsibility rests on the University. - The University cannot access, consider, disclose, or otherwise use a Party's records that are made or maintained by a physician, psychiatrist, or other recognized professional or paraprofessional acting in the professional's or paraprofessional's capacity, or assisting in that capacity, and which are made and maintained in connection with the provision of treatment to the Party, unless the University obtains that Party's voluntary, written consent to do so for use in the Equity Resolution process.
+Upon the initiation of a formal investigation, the Equity Officer will promptly appoint a trained Investigator or a team of trained Investigators to investigate the Complaint.
+The burden of proof and the burden of gathering evidence sufficient to reach a determination regarding responsibility rests on the University.

+The University cannot access, consider, disclose, or otherwise use a Party's records that are made or maintained by a physician, psychiatrist, or other recognized professional or paraprofessional acting in the professional's or paraprofessional's capacity, or assisting in that capacity, and which are made and maintained in connection with the provision of treatment to the Party, unless the University obtains that Party's voluntary, written consent to do so for use in the Equity Resolution process.